mendix/docs/content/en/docs/appstore/creating-content/connector-guide-datahub-kit2/_index.md

 Include the following tasks inside the microflow:

-* Parse the incoming OData query.
+1. Parse the incoming OData query.
-* Decide what data needs to be collected.
+2. Decide what data needs to be collected.
-* Retrieve the required data from another system.
+3. Retrieve the required data from another system.
-* Retrieve the required count.
-NOTE: Count can be requested in multiple ways.
+4. Retrieve the required count (this can be done in several ways).
-* Store the count value in the `ODataResponse` object.
+5. Store the count value in the `ODataResponse` object.
-* Return a list of objects that matches the exposed entity.
+6. Return a list of objects that matches the exposed entity.

 {{< figure src="/attachments/appstore/creating-content/wrap-services-odata/call-microflow-implementation.png" alt="Example of an implementation of calling a microflow to handle an incoming GET request." >}}

 {{% alert color="info" %}}
-When you use a microflow to provide data, then security is applied to the result of the microflow.{{% /alert %}}
+When you use a microflow to provide data, security is applied to the result of the microflow.{{% /alert %}}

 ### 3.1.1 Microflow Parameters